AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Implementation.rst

 the thread parallelism.

 As mentioned above, the top-level spatial decomposition arises from AMReX's block-structured approach.
 On each level, non-overlapping
-`boxes` are assembled into `boxArray` and distributed accross MPI rank with `DistributionMap` (or `DMap`).
+`boxes` are assembled into `boxArray` and distributed across MPI rank with `DistributionMap` (or `DMap`).
-It is in our best interest to ensure that all the MultiFab in the code use the same `boxArray` and `DMap`, such that operation using `MFIter` can be performed and data copy accross MPI ranks is minimized.
+It is in our best interest to ensure that all the MultiFab in the code use the same `boxArray` and `DMap`, such that operation using `MFIter` can be performed and data copy across MPI ranks is minimized.
-However, it is also important to maintain a good load balancing, i.e. ensure that each MPI rank has the same amount of work, to avoid wasting computational ressource.
+However, it is also important to maintain a good load balancing, i.e. ensure that each MPI rank has the same amount of work, to avoid wasting computational resource.
 Reactive flow simulation are challenging, because the chemistry integration is very spatially heterogeneous, with stiff ODE integration required within the flame front and non-stiff integration of the linearized advection/diffusion required in the cold gases or burnt mixture.
-Additionnally, because a non-subcycling approach is used in *PeleLMeX*, the chemistry doesn't have to be integrated in fine-covered region.
+Additionally, because a non-subcycling approach is used in *PeleLMeX*, the chemistry doesn't have to be integrated in fine-covered region.
 Two `boxArray` and associated `DMap` are thus available in *PeleLMeX*:

-1. The first one is inherited from `AmrCore` and is availble as ``grid[lev]`` (`boxArray`) and ``dmap[lev]`` (`DMap`) throughout the code.
+1. The first one is inherited from `AmrCore` and is available as ``grid[lev]`` (`boxArray`) and ``dmap[lev]`` (`DMap`) throughout the code.
 Most of *PeleLMeX* MultiFabs use these two, and the `boxes` sizes are dictated by the `amr.max_grid_size` and `amr.blocking_factor` from the input file.
 These are employed for all the operations in the code except the chemistry integration.
 The default load balancing approach is to use space curve filling (SCF) with each box weighted by the number of cells in each box.
-Advanced users can try alternate appraoch using the keys listed in :doc:`LMeXControls`.
+Advanced users can try alternate approach using the keys listed in :doc:`LMeXControls`.
 2. A second one is created, masking fine-covered regions and updated during regrid operations.
 It is used to perform the chemistry integration, and because this is a purely local integration (in contrast with implicit diffusion solve for instance, which require communications to solve the linear problem using GMG), a Knapsack load balancing approach is used by default, where the weight of each box is based on the total number of chemistry RHS calls in the box.
-The size of the `boxes` in the chemistry `boxArray` (accessible with ``m_baChem[lev]``) is controled by the `peleLM.max_grid_size_chem` in the input file.
+The size of the `boxes` in the chemistry `boxArray` (accessible with ``m_baChem[lev]``) is controlled by the `peleLM.max_grid_size_chem` in the input file.
 Once again, advanced users can try alternate approaches to load balancing the chemistry `DMap` using the keys described in :doc:`LMeXControls`.

 After each regrid operation, even if the grids did not actually change, *PeleLMeX* will try to find a better load balancing for the
 `AmrCore` `DMap`.
-Because changing the load balancing requires copying data accross MPI ranks, we only want to change the `DMap` only if a significantly better new `DMap` can be obtained, with the threshold for a better `DMap` defined based on the value of
+Because changing the load balancing requires copying data across MPI ranks, we only want to change the `DMap` only if a significantly better new `DMap` can be obtained, with the threshold for a better `DMap` defined based on the value of
 `peleLM.load_balancing_efficiency_threshold`.